-It’s the place where I got engaged to Alejandro, on a chilly December afternoon when we should have been in France!
-It’s also the place where I fell head over heels in love with some of my favorite Spanish foods: salmorejo, dorada, tortillitas de camarones.
-(Thank you Cadiz!).
+It's the place where I got engaged to Alejandro, on a chilly December afternoon when we should have been in France!
+It's also the place where I fell head-over-heels in love with some of my favorite Spanish foods: salmorejo, dorada, and tortillitas de camarones (thank you Cadiz!).

-What to Eat in Cadiz – 14 Must Try Foods in Cadiz
+What to Eat in Cadiz – 14 Must-Try Foods & Drinks

 The oysters in Cadiz are fat and juicy, perfect with a squeeze of lemon.